ashishpant31/Task_Management_System/README.md

 ## 📖 About

 **Task Management System** is a simple, intuitive web app built with [Streamlit](https://streamlit.io) and SQLite.
-It enables personal and team task management with the ability to create, edit, prioritize, and track task completion easily through a clean interface.
+It enables both personal and team task management, allowing you to create, edit, prioritize, and track tasks easily through a clean interface.

 ---

 ## ✨ Features

-- Add, edit, and update tasks with details including title, description, priority, status, and optional deadlines.
+- **Task Management:** Add, edit, and update tasks with details including title, description, priority, status, and optional deadlines.
-- Active and completed tasks are displayed separately with clear UI.
+- **Clear UI:** Active and completed tasks are displayed separately for better organization.
-- Editable tasks on clicking active tasks; read-only view for completed tasks.
+- **Easy Editing:** Click on active tasks to edit; completed tasks are read-only.
-- Automatic ranking of active tasks based on priority and deadline.
+- **Intelligent Sorting:** Active tasks are automatically ranked by priority and deadline.
-- Persistent storage using SQLite database.
+- **Persistent Storage:** All data is saved securely in a local SQLite database.
-- Optional exporting of task data to CSV for offline review.
+- **Export Capability:** Optionally export your tasks to CSV for offline review.
-- Responsive and minimal UI powered by Streamlit's rapid app development features.
+- **Responsive UI:** Minimal and responsive design powered by Streamlit.

 ---

 ## 🖼️ Screenshots

-### Task Management UI - Active and Completed tasks
+### Task Management UI – Active and Completed Tasks

 <p align="center">
   <img width="1493" height="728" alt="Task Manager Screenshot 1" src="https://github.com/user-attachments/assets/ab750486-c96b-4b42-b31e-18db418f0f09" />
 </p>